rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 to lead to access to more critical higher-level software APIs.
 While software bugs are nearly impossible to avoid in real-world software, a similar sandboxing approach helps reducing the severity of attacks involving arbitrary code execution.
-Such a **sandbox would only allow certain operations to be performed**, which would not include access to the local file system.
+Such a sandbox would only allow certain operations to be performed, which would not include access to the local file system.
 If this sandbox would also support performing HTTP requests, then the _same-origin policy_ should also be employed to mitigate the risk of cross-site scripting (XSS) attacks.